moocow-the-bovine/dstar-gantry/README.txt

     Convenience alias for the "sync-host" and "sync-self" actions.

    pull
-    Retrieves the selected "dstar-buildhost" IMAGE from the ZDL docker registry.
+    Retrieves the selected "dstar-buildhost" IMAGE from the selected docker registry (docker hub public or ZDL private).
 May require a preceding "docker login".

    gc
     Cleans up stale "dstar-buildhost" docker images on the local host.